What is an IVA in Scotland?

-To start with, both of these options are effective strategies for dealing with debt and avoiding sequestration, but they are both very serious undertakings and should only be considered after discussion with an IVA or Trust deed expert.
+To start with, both of these options are effective strategies for dealing with debt and avoiding sequestration, but they are both very serious undertakings and should only be considered after discussion with an experienced debt adviser who can guide you through the pros and cons of a Trust Deed.

-What are the differences between an IVA and Trust Deed?
+What are the other differences between an IVA and Trust Deed?

 - IVA’s usually last 60 months or 5 years.
 Trust Deeds on the other hand usually only last 48 months or 4 years, meaning Scottish residents can look forward to a debt-free future a lot sooner.
 However, this is one area where advice from an IVA or Trust deed expert is necessary because there are circumstances where you have to make additional payments beyond this.